Irvine Dog Bite Lawyers

 When your legal rights and your financial recovery are at stake, turn to a team of trusted advocates who work hard for each client.
 Let us handle the legal complexities so that you can focus on your recovery.

-The Orange County personal injury attorneys at RMD Law focus our entire practice on negotiating and litigating injury claims and can help you seek full and fair compensation for your losses.
+The Orange County dog bite attorneys at RMD Law LLP focus our entire practice on negotiating and litigating personal injury claims and can help you seek full and fair compensation for your losses.

-Always seek medical attention immediately – It is common for bite wounds to become infected causing more serious injury and scaring.
+- Always seek medical attention immediately – It is common for bite wounds to become infected causing more serious injury and scarring.
 A trip to the ER or Urgent Care can help reduce this risk.

 Who Is Liable for a Dog Bite or Animal Attack?